MicrosoftDocs/learn/learn-pr/wwl-sci/deploy-configure-microsoft-entra-global-secure-access/includes/2-explore-global-secure-access.md

 ## Before you begin

 Licensing:
- - Microsoft Entra P1 or P2 license
+ - Microsoft Entra P1 or P2 license.
- - Microsoft Entra Internet Access license and / or Microsoft Entra Private Access license
+ - Microsoft Entra Internet Access license and / or Microsoft Entra Private Access license.

 Roles:
- - Global Secure Access Administrator role assigned to at least one administrator
+ - Global Secure Access Administrator role assigned to at least one administrator.

 It's recommended that you visit the [Zero Trust Guidance Center](/security/zero-trust/) to plan out your implementation.
 Additionally, you make all configuration changes in the Microsoft Entra Admin Center at [https://entra.microsoft.com](https://entra.microsoft.com).